Sobhhï

-Sobhhï is a Dubai-based R&B artist.
-He has been ranked the number one streamed R&B artist in the UAE, and one of the top artists coming out of the Middle East.
-Beginning his career in computational mathematics, he now creates music full-time in the US and Dubai.
+Sobhhï is a musical artist, photographer, director, and scientist based between Dubai and New York City.
+He has been ranked the number one streamed hip-hop and R&B artist in the UAE, and one of the top artists in the Middle East.
+With a background in computational mathematics, Sobhhï maintains dual careers in science and research as well as the visual and performing arts.

-So far a non-performing artist, with plans to tour after 2020, Sobhhï's identity is so far largely unknown, although he has revealed the name Sobhhï is his grandfather's name, and is part of his own name, meaning "morning" in Arabic.
-His musical output has been categorised variously as music for late nights, or Nocturnal Trapsoul – 'dreamy R&B, bedroom soul and hip-hop'.
+Once a non-performing artist, Sobhhï made his first public appearances at a series of listening parties hosted in late 2021 for his EP "PURPLE I".
+Sobhhï's identity is so far largely unknown, although he has revealed the name Sobhhï is his grandfather's name and is part of his own name, translating "morning" from Arabic.
+His musical output has been categorized variously as "music for late nights," or Nocturnal Trapsoul – "dreamy R&B, bedroom soul and hip-hop".